PeterNaggschga/Simopticon/README.md

 To add a new optimization strategy, you have to extend the Optimizer class.
 You need
-to override the Optimizer::runOptimization method which should start the optimization process and only return when your strategy is finished or if the Optimizer::abort method is called which you should implement too.
+to override the Optimizer#runOptimization method which should start the optimization process and only return when your strategy is finished or if the Optimizer#abort method is called which you should implement too.

-Optimizer extensions can instruct the Controller to start simulations and evaluate them with the Optimizer::requestValues method.
+Optimizer extensions can instruct the Controller to start simulations and evaluate them with the Optimizer#requestValues method.
 Please try
 to commission as many Parameters as possible in one call of the method so the other components may parallelize calculations.